 Carl Grossberg (German, 1894–1940)

-Grossberg studied architecture in Aachen and Darmstadt before being drafted into the First World War in 1915.
-After the war, he enrolled at the newly established Bauhaus in Weimar, where he studied printmaking with Lyonel Feininger in 1919 and 1920.
+Grossberg studied architecture in Aachen and Darmstadt before being drafted into the First World War in 1914.
+After the war, he enrolled at the newly established Bauhaus in Weimar, where he studied with Lyonel Feininger until 1921.
 Coincident with the landmark Neue Sachlichkeit (New Objectivity) exhibition and the publication of Franz Roh’s book Nach Expressionismus (After Expressionism), both of 1925, Grossberg turned to industry and technology as subject matter.

-In the early 1930s, he received numerous commissions to render industrial projects from companies such as Berlin’s electric utility (BEWAG); while also establishing an interior design practice, where he worked with modern architects such as Erich Mendelsohn and Adolf Meyer.
+Beginning in the late 1920s, he received numerous commissions to render industrial projects from companies such as Berlin’s electric utility (BEWAG); while also establishing an interior design practice, where he worked with modern architects including Peter Feile and Erich Mendelsohn.
 In 1934, the year after the Nazis came to power, Grossberg was the subject of a monographic exhibition at Hanover’s progressive Kestner-Gesellschaft art association.
 The same year, he contributed a major wall mural on the subject of “industrial landscape” to the important Deutsches Volk—Deutsche Arbeit (German People—German Work) trade fair in Berlin.

 Grossberg’s sharp, precise brand of realism was not antithetical to the aesthetics of the Nazi regime, and his work was not included in the notorious Entartete Kunst (Degenerate Art) exhibition of 1937.
 In 1938, Grossberg was drafted again.
 In 1940, he died in occupied France following a car accident.